 In my mid teens I fell for the sound of the double bass and started to learn to play.
 Not long after that I walked into a violin maker's workshop and started investigating the possibilitiy of becoming a violin maker myself.

-I was offered an apprenticeship with Mathijs Heyligers in Cremona, Italy, in 1986, where I was taught to make and restore violins and cellos.
+Although only 1.67m tall, I was offered an apprenticeship with Mathijs Heyligers in Cremona, Italy, in 1986, where I was taught to make and restore violins and cellos.

 I stayed for over four years, enjoying the atmosphere surrounding the International Violin Making School of Cremona and the year round music events and instrument exhibitions taking place in this historic Italian town.